 -- Alan Bennett

 "No tendency is quite so strong in human nature

 as the desire to lay down rules of conduct for other people."

 [Classic post from 8-30-10]

 There are rules and then there are rules . . .
 Think about it.
 Add up the number of rules that you have in your life right now.
 How about all the rules at work, the rules of etiquette, rules of taste and rules of conduct.
 Then there's the rules of law and the rules of the road and rules of right and wrong (conscience).
 OMG, they go on forever, don't they?

 How many do you break?
 How often?
 Who cares?

 Breaking a rule and not getting caught--is that like the sound of the tree in the forest when no one is there to hear it?
 Heck, I break the speed limit rules virtually every day of my life to one degree or five or six.
 You know, the safe zone.
 I've broken so many rules throughout my entire life that it would be scary to list them all.

 Who cares?
 I know I don't care much.
 I suppose if I did, I would be more careful to not break them.
 Who made the rules, anyway?
 What is the meaning of all that?

-So, my philosophy is that rules is a fluid concept.
-Maybe, maybe not.
+So, my philosophy is that rules are a fluid concept.
+Maybe yes, maybe not.
 It depends.